tsc-buddy/AZ-Firewall-Policy-Mgmt/README.md

 - ✅ Human-readable, version-control friendly configuration

 ### **Choose Option 1 (Variables)** if you have:
-- Small, unchanging rule sets (< 50 rules)
+- Small, unchanging rule sets (< 80 rules)
-- Team consisting entirely of Terraform experts
+- Team has good TF skills
 - Need for maximum type safety and validation
 - Preference for pure Terraform approach